Burke-Lauenroth-Lab/workflow_guidelines/README.md

 * Assign it to a milestone
     * Master branch bug: the _master_ milestone
     * Feature branch bug/enhancement: the respective milestone

+## Closing issues
+* When the issue is resolved, [reference it](https://help.github.com/articles/closing-issues-using-keywords/) in the final commit that solves it (which can be done in the title or body)
+	* Note: Issues will not be closed via reference until the branch is merged to master.
+If you are resolving an issue on a feature branch, please still use a reference, as it provides beneficial documention, but you should also manually close the issue afterwards.

 ## Creating milestones
 Milestones map to branches, and hold issues relating to that branch.
 Whenever you create a feature branch, you should also create a respective milestone.
 * Name it the exact same as the branch name, minus the "feature_" prefix